 It would keep it in great condition and also bring better resale value when I am ready to part ways with it.

-A cover like this will last for many years as long as you take care of it so the $200 is a minimal amount to spend to protect an expensive motorhome.
+A cover like this will last for many years as long as you take care of it.
+It’s a worthwhile investment for your motorhome.

 If you own a larger motorhome like a Class A or C type, a fifth-wheel or other large travel trailer, you can expect to pay a little more than that for an effective cover.
 However, the benefits will outweigh the costs.